fbpx

-Mangos are better when you know how to slice ’em.
-This post will guide you through the best (and easiest) techniques on how to cut a mango.
-Effectively…and without losing a finger!
+Mangos are better when you know how to slice 'em.
+This post will guide you through the best (and easiest) techniques to cut a mango.

 The mango.
-There’s something special about this yellow gem of sweet, supple goodness.
+There's something special about this yellow gem of sweet, tangy goodness.

-My son was once 100% obsessed with mangos, asking for them 24/7.
-So you can imagine how well my 3 Ingredient Mango Sorbet was received in this household.
-It’s still a favorite dessert around here.
+You can also imagine how well my 3 Ingredient Mango Sorbet has been received in this household.
+It's a favorite dessert around here and is so simple.

 To test a mango for ripeness, all you have to do is squeeze it gently.
 Emphasis on gently!
 If the mango is ripe, it will make a slight dent.
 This shows that the flesh inside has softened.
 If you don’t see any indentation while pressing on it, it’s most likely not ripe enough to eat.
 And when it’s not ripe…it’s sour!